boostorg/redis/README.md

 Some of its distinctive features are

 * Support for the latest version of the Redis communication protocol [RESP3](https://github.com/redis/redis-specifications/blob/master/protocol/RESP3.md).
-* First class support for STL containers and C++ built-in types.
-* Serialization and deserialization of your own data types.
+* Support for STL containers and serialization of your own data types.
+* Support for TLS and Redis sentinel.
 * Healthy checks, back pressure and low latency.
-* Support for TLS and Redis sentinel.

 If you are unfamiliar with Redis, the best place to start is https://redis.io, in short

-* In-memory data structure server with support for strings, hashes, lists, sets, sorted sets, streams, and more.
+* Redis is an In-memory data structure server with support for strings, hashes, lists, sets, sorted sets, streams, and more.
 * Keeps the dataset in memory for fast access, but can also persist all writes to permanent storage to survive reboots and system failures.
 * Replication with automatic failover for both standalone and clustered deployments.
-* More than 56k github stars.
-* Five times voted as the most loved database on stackoverflow.

 Inpacient users can skim over the examples before proceeding to the next sections